List of artists who reached number one on the UK Singles Downloads Chart: Most number ones

 Ed Sheeran has featured on 16 different number-one singles, more than any other artist.

 Rihanna was the first ever act to have ten singles top the download chart.

-Since its inception in 2004, Six different artists have reached number-one on the UK Singles Downloads Chart with eight or more singles.
+Since its inception in 2004, Seven different artists have reached number-one on the UK Singles Downloads Chart with eight or more singles.
 To qualify for entry on this list, the act must have been credited as an artist on eight or more number one singles, as recognised by the Official Charts Company.
 The list does not include credits on multiple-artist charity ensembles.
 The most successful artist is Ed Sheeran, who has been credited on 16 different number-one singles on the download chart.